 I've discovered that chains aint chains; 'bushingless' chains are only really meant for derailleur bikes, and if you have a hub gear or single speed bike you're better off with a 'bushed' chain.
 It took a long time for this little epiphany to occur.
 I had always thought that bushed chains were olde worlde, long since superseded by the much more modern bushingless variety.

 But that was until the I stumbled upon the 'chain wear measuring tools' page of the fascinating 'Pardo' website (one of those unglamorous but wonderfully informative websites that prove the worth of the web™).
 Anyway, I always knew (as you probably do), that bushingless chains are made the way they are so they can 'bend' their way across a derailleur cassette.
-What was new to me is that bushingless construction introduces all kinds of compromises that affect the durability of the product, compromises you needn't accept if your chain doesn't need to bend.
+What was new to me is that bushingless construction introduces all kinds of compromises that affect the durability of the chain, compromises you needn't accept if it doesn't need to bend.

 Pre-slimed tube usage instructions

 As part of the never-ending war against flat tyres, I thought I'd be clever and finally try a pre-slimed tube.
 No worries; I quickly scanned the instructions, popped in the tube, pumped er up and went inside for dinner.
 Next morning, what else but one very flat tyre with a very slimed valve core.

 Lesson: Before inflating a slimed tube, drain any slime from the valve stem.
 This means locating the valve at roughly 5 o'clock or 7 o'clock for a few minutes before inflating.
 A second, very close look at the box revealed this wisdom, but it was buried deep in the fine print, and only legible to this old fogey with the aid of a magnifying glass.